 University of Nebraska names Scott, Kiewit entrepreneurial award winners

-University of Nebraska President James B. Milliken has announced the winners of two NU awards honoring extraordinary efforts in entrepreneurship: the Walter Scott Entrepreneurial Business Award and the Peter Kiewit Student Entrepreneurial Award.
+University of Nebraska President Hank Bounds announced today the 2016 winners of NU’s most prestigious awards for efforts in entrepreneurship: the Walter Scott Entrepreneurial Business Award and the Peter Kiewit Student Entrepreneurial Award.

 The Peter Kiewit award recognizes University of Nebraska students who have directed their energies, ideas and talents toward community and business improvements with the creative and innovative use of information technology.
 The award is accompanied by a $2,500 prize.